The requirements below are those approved by the Illinois State Board of Education December 2015.

-Elementary Education teachers need to have an understanding of the subjects taught in classrooms at the Elementary level.
-DePaul’s program requires that students in the Elementary program have a minimum of one course in the following areas: writing, fine arts or literature, mathematics*, science, social science, and either US history or American government.
 These courses may be taken at the undergraduate level and may have been included in the student’s bachelor’s degree program.
-Elementary Education students will be evaluated by an academic advisor after admission to determine if additional coursework is needed.
-Completion of content area requirements are not prerequisites for admission, however coursework must be completed before student teaching.
+Elementary education students' transcripts will be evaluated by an academic advisor after admission to determine if additional coursework is needed.
+Completion of content area requirements is not a prerequisite for admission; however coursework must be completed before student teaching.
 It is strongly encouraged that applicants meet with an advisor after admission and prior to taking content courses.

 *DePaul alumni that have taken LSP 120 or ISP 120 can receive credit towards the math requirement.

 Pre-Education Introductory Courses: 17 quarter hours required, grade of C or better required.

 Advanced Standing Courses: 35 quarter hours required, grade of C or better required.

 Student Teaching : 8 quarter hours required

 Registration in student teaching requires completion of all requirements and procedures listed in the college core section.
 EDU 95 indicates to the Illinois State Board of Education that all field experience hours are complete.

 Master of Arts (MA) Option Degree Requirements: 4 quarter hours required